ExaWorks/psij-python/docs/user_guide.rst

 3. Create a ``Job`` with that ``JobSpec``.
 4. Submit the ``Job`` instance to the ``JobExecutor``.

-On a Slurm cluster, this code might look like:
+Here's how the code might look on different clusters:

 .. rst-class:: executor-type-selector selector-mode-tabs